reem-abdelrahman/Image-Processing-API/README.md

 To run lint use: npm run lint
 To run jasmine tests use: npm run test
 To run the server use: npm run start

+Things to improve in the future:
+- Add more testing units
+- Improve validating input's code
+- Add more features